 Frequently Asked Questions

-Labrador Retrievers, Golden Retrievers, Cavalier King Charles Spaniels, Poodle mixes, and Beagles are the most forgiving breeds for beginners.
+The best dogs for first-time owners are Labrador Retrievers, Golden Retrievers, Cavalier King Charles Spaniels, Poodle mixes (Goldendoodles, Labradoodles), Beagles, and Bichon Frises — breeds that are eager to please, easy to train, and tolerant of common new-owner mistakes.
 Adult mixed-breed rescue dogs with calm temperaments are often the best first dogs.
 Browse available dogs in Calgary to see options.

 Should a first-time owner get a puppy or an adult dog?